pirminrehm/ddd-dapp/README.md

 $ ionic cordova run android --device
 ```

+After entering the app check the settings tab to make sure an account and a logging address are selected.

 ## Testing of Smart Contracts
 The tests for smart contracts are based on truffle's built-in features and written in `Mocha`.
 You can find them in `./test`.